Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Introduction

-Various methods have been used to characterize the transverse emittance of electron beams in the order of a few-~\si{\mm \mrad}, for example, quadrupole and solenoid scans~\cite{Weingartner.2012, Prat.2014, Ji.2019}, transverse deflecting structures (TDS)~\cite{Akre.2001, Behrens.2014, Dolgashev.2014, Floettmann.2014, Maxson.2017, Tan.2019, Marchetti.2021}, Shintake monitors~\cite{Tenenbaum.1999, Yan.2012} and laser gratings~\cite{Seidel.2021, Salgado.2024}.
-These methods rely on adding new components to the beamline, such as extra magnets and focusing optics, which increase the footprint of the diagnostics used, or they involve scanning methods.
-However, the pepper-pot mask method has been widely used as an alternative method to evaluate the emittance of LWFA beams due to its simplicity in assembling the diagnostic by only adding a single pepper-pot mask of a few square millimeters in size in the beam path of the experiment~\cite{Fritzler.2004, Shanks.2009, Sears.2010, Brunetti.2010, Manahan.2014}.
-To understand the pepper-pot method in detail, we focus in this work on investigating its properties in diagnosing the emittance of laser-accelerated electron beams and how accurately the diagnostic can infer the beam's transverse emittance and waist.
+While scanning methods such as quadrupole and solenoid scans are widely used to characterize the transverse emittance of electron beams on the order of a few~\si{\mm \mrad}, it is important to note that these methods cannot provide shot-to-shot information~\cite{Weingartner.2012, Prat.2014, Ji.2019}.
+They require multiple shots to construct a complete picture of the beam's emittance, which can be problematic for systems with significant shot-to-shot variations.

+In contrast, single-shot techniques such as transverse deflecting structures (TDS)~\cite{Akre.2001, Behrens.2014, Dolgashev.2014, Floettmann.2014, Maxson.2017, Tan.2019, Marchetti.2021}, Shintake monitors~\cite{Tenenbaum.1999, Yan.2012}, and laser gratings~\cite{Seidel.2021, Salgado.2024} can capture emittance information for each individual electron bunch, making them more suitable for characterizing beams with high variability or for applications requiring real-time feedback.
+However, these methods introduce additional complexity to the emittance diagnostics, such as requiring extra magnets and optics in the setup.

+To enable real-time measurements while minimizing diagnostic complexity, the pepper-pot (PP) method has been used for evaluating the emittance of laser wakefield acceleration (LWFA) beams.
+Its simplicity lies in requiring only a single pepper-pot mask, typically a few square millimeters in size, placed in the beam path of the experiment, with a scintillating screen positioned a few tens of centimeters downstream of the PP mask~\cite{Fritzler.2004, Shanks.2009, Sears.2010, Brunetti.2010, Manahan.2014}.

-Initially, the pepper pot (PP) method was primarily designed and extensively utilized to characterize the phase space of radio-frequency photoinjectors.
-These photoinjectors typically feature electron beams with only a few-MeV energy and a large beam waist, resulting in low divergence \cite{Rosenzweig.1994, Ganter.2010, Anderson.2002, Apsimon.2019}.
-Such beams are often characterized by space charge effects.
-However, recently, the PP method has been widely used to characterize the emittance of LWFA beams due to its simplicity, despite the fact that LWFA beams are emittance-dominated.
+Initially, the pepper-pot method was primarily designed and extensively utilized to characterize the phase space of RF photoinjectors.
+These photoinjectors typically feature electron beams with a few-MeV energy and a large beam waist, resulting in low divergence~\cite{Rosenzweig.1994, Ganter.2010, Anderson.2002, Apsimon.2019}.
+Such beams are often dominated by space charge effects.

 The propagation of an electron beam can be characterized as either space charge-dominated or emittance-dominated.
-To classify the regime in which the electron beam operates, we can compare the terms of the root mean square (rms) beam envelope equation in a drift space~\cite{Anderson.2002, Reiser.2008, Apsimon.2019},
+To classify the regime, we can compare the terms of the root mean square (RMS) beam envelope equation in a drift space~\cite{Anderson.2002, Reiser.2008, Apsimon.2019},